Short-term risks

 To ensure the availability of raw materials and other materials, Componenta actively engages in discussions with its suppliers, continuously updates its needs forecast and optimises its inventory levels to meet longer-term demand, closely monitors the situation of its suppliers and market changes, and responds to these changes as necessary.

-According to Componenta’s estimate, the Group has no significant and immediate risk concentrations related to Russia or Ukraine among its customers or suppliers of goods.
+Componenta has no significant and immediate risk concentrations related to Russia or Ukraine among its customers or suppliers of goods.
 Componenta has no operations of its own in Russia or Ukraine.
-The Russian attack has had an impact on the general price development and availability of raw materials such as structural steel and pig iron, and on the development of energy prices.
+The Russian war of aggression has had an impact on the general price development and availability of raw materials such as structural steel and pig iron, and on the development of energy prices.
 The war has had an indirect impact on the supply chains of Componenta’s manufacturers of steel materials and wholesalers through the price development and availability of iron ore and coal, for example.
+The continuation of the war and an unfavourable development of the geopolitical situation can continue have a negative impact on the financial market, sales volumes, the availability and price development of raw materials and energy and the availability of foreign labour, which increases uncertainty in terms of forecasts.

 The cost risk associated with raw materials is mainly managed through index-based price agreements, based on which the sales prices of products are updated in response to changes in the prices of raw materials for the next quarter.
-An increase in raw material prices may employ more working capital than expected.
+An increase in raw material prices may tie more cash than expected to working capital.
 In terms of commercial risks, future volumes may be weakened by customers switching to cheaper alternatives due to price competition.

-Componenta’s business operations depend on the reliability of production plants, supply and delivery chains and the related processes and systems.
-Componenta also closely monitors the labour market situation.
+Componenta’s business operations depend on the reliability of production plants, supply and delivery channels and the related processes and systems.
+Componenta is also closely monitoring developments in the labour market.
 The quality, accuracy and availability of information are extremely important, as information technology plays a significant role in the operations of Componenta and its suppliers and customers.
 If materialised, IT and cybersecurity risks may expose Componenta to disruptions and interruptions in operations and the loss or distortion of data, which may lead to interruptions in product availability.
 Componenta pays close attention to cybersecurity risks and monitors its customers’ situations and notifications.